david-0429/pytorch-Models-zoo/README.md

  - `--data`: specify the datasets of model, default: 'CIFAR100'
  - `--name`: specify the experiment name of wandb
  - `--net`: specify the classifier model network, default: 'resnet50'
+ - `--pretrain`: use pretrained model or not. only for timm models, default: 'False'
  - `--epochs`: specify the number of total epochs to run, default:'200'
- - `--batch_size`: specify the mini-batch size, default: '256'
+ - `--batch_size`: specify the mini-batch size, default: '128'
- - `--lr`: specify the initial learning rate, default: '0.01'
+ - `--lr`: specify the initial learning rate, default: '0.001'
  - `--DA`: specify the Data Augmentation in training time, default: 'flip_crop'
  - `--DA_test`: specify the Data Augmentation in testing time, default: 'non'
  - `--gpu` : use gpu or not, default: 'False'

 #### Models
+Implement by custom
 `resnet18`
 `resnet34`
 `resnet50`